2024 Researcher Of The Year

 Heart Disease Research, Researchers & News

-We are proud to announce Lihua Lou, PhD at Florida International University as our "Early Career Stop Heart Disease" Researcher of the Year!
-Lihua will be presented with this prestigious award in the amount of $50,000 at this year's Annual Meeting of the Florida Chapter of the American College of Cardiology which will be held in Orlando, August 4-6, 2023 at Disney's Grand Floridian Resort.
+We are proud to announce Ariadna Herrera, PhD Candidate at Florida International University as our "Early Career Stop Heart Disease" Researcher of the Year!
+Ariadna will be presented with this prestigious award in the amount of $50,000 at this year's Annual Meeting of the Florida Chapter of the American College of Cardiology which will be held August 9-11, 2024 at Disney's Contemporary Resort in Orlando.

 In 2003, we launched this program to inspire and promote excellence in cardiovascular research in the State of Florida known as the "Stop Heart Disease" Researcher of the Year Award.
 Miami Heart Research Institute/Florida Heart Research Foundation has been very fortunate to have achieved a close collaboration with the Florida Chapter of the American College of Cardiology, an extremely important partnership in the fight against heart disease.

 Previous awards have inspired important progress in the critical areas of recognition and treatment of cardiovascular disease in diabetics, as well as in the role of gene variants in the therapy for congestive heart failure.
-Dr. Lihua Lou joins this distinguished tradition with a clear vision of the role of research in improving people’s lives.
+Ariadna Herrera joins this distinguished tradition with a clear vision of the role of research in improving people’s lives.

 We support and thank our past recipients.
 We salute: